 Herbal sleep aids

 There are herbal products that are mild sleep aids.
 Valerian root and hops, both of which have a calming effect and promote restful sleep, have proven especially effective.
-The two medicinal plants complement each other’s effect very well and are found in combination in products like zeller schlaf.
+The two medicinal plants complement each other’s effect very well and are found in combination in products.
 Valerian root has an effect similar to the body’s own hormone adenosine: increasing sleep pressure and helping a person to fall asleep more quickly.
 Hops has an effect similar to melatonin and regulates the sleep-wake cycle.

-When a person feels stressed or nervous and has trouble falling asleep as a result, medicinal plants, such as butterbur, valerian root, passionflower and lemon balm (ingredients in zeller entspannung) can help.
+When a person feels stressed or nervous and has trouble falling asleep as a result, medicinal plants, such as butterbur, valerian root, passionflower and lemon balm can help.

 Eliminating psychological factors